Matheno Blog

 We first try Substitution:

-Since the limit is in the form $\dfrac{0}{0}$ , it is indeterminate—we don’t yet know what is it.
-So let’s multiply the numerator and denominator by the conjugate of the denominator, $3+\sqrt{x}$:
+Since the limit is in the form 00, it is indeterminateโ€”we don't yet know what is it.
+So let's multiply the numerator and denominator by the conjugate of the denominator, 3 +โˆš๐‘ฅ:

 The upshot: If you have square roots, multiply the numerator and the denominator by the conjugate of the square-root part.
+We have problems for you to practice with โ€” each with a complete solution one click away โ€” here.

-We’ll look at more key tactics for dealing with 0 divided by 0 in our next post, How to Solve Limit Problems in Calculus — Part 2.
-We’ll introduce a few other limits you must just learn to recognize, too.
+We'll look at more key tactics for dealing with 0 divided by 0 in our next post, How to Solve Limit Problems in Calculus โ€” Part 2.
+We'll introduce a few other limits you must just learn to recognize, too.

 Of course you need to practice.

-Of course reading through our discussion isn’t enough.
-Instead, you need to practice—and make some mistakes for yourself—so that this is all routine for you when you take your exam.
+Of course reading through our discussion isn't enough.
+Instead, you need to practice---and make some mistakes for yourself---so that this is all routine for you when you take your exam.
 We have lots of problems for you to try, all with complete solutions a single click away so you can quickly check your work, or get unstuck, with no hassle.

 For now, please visit our Forum and let us know: